| | |

 Ice Fishing

-Big Jim was called big for a reason – he towered over me in his camouflage gear and fishing poles.
-It did give me confidence that if the ice could hold him it could hold me I guess.
-But under the camo gear, was a really sweet guy who had passion for the outdoors and nature.
-This was my first time ice fishing and I was excited to finally get the question answered that had been floating through my head for years – why do people like ice fishing?
 Big Jim was the ambassador of ice fishing and outdoor living around Banff.
-On one of the most beautiful days in all of February, we trekked out on the ice of Spray Lakes to his fishing hut and spent the day running around the ice checking lines, baiting hooks, and enjoying some of the most stunning scenery around.
+On one of the most beautiful days in all of February, we trekked out on the ice of Spray Lakes to his fishing hut and spent the day running around the ice, checking lines, baiting hooks, and enjoying some of the most stunning scenery around.
 Jim supplies everything you need, including warm shelter and lots of laughs and encouragement.
-I caught 8 fish that day, and let 6 go, the remaining two made it onto our plates.
-After a day with Big Jim, I was hooked…ice fishing was my favorite new winter adventures.
+I caught eight fish that day and let six go; the remaining two made it onto our plates.
+After a day with Big Jim, I was hooked…ice fishing was my favorite new winter adventure.

 Ice Climbing

-“We have more winter than summer so you might as well get out in it,” Carl, my ice-climbing instructor said with a smile.
+“We have more winter than summer, so you might as well get out in it,” Carl, my ice-climbing instructor, said with a smile.
 After gearing up, we traversed a fresh blanket of snow and hiked into the Junkyards at Grassi Lakes.
-The Junkyards is actually a large frozen waterfall, and apparently a perfect place for beginning ice-climbing.
+The Junkyards is actually a large frozen waterfall and apparently a perfect place for beginning ice-climbing.

 While ice climbing is an excellent winter adventure option in lieu of skiing, I decided it wasn’t for me – you can’t like everything!
 But it may be for you!

-How To Ice Climb Around Banff:
+How To Ice Climb Around Banff

 Caving

 Once you are in – there’s only one way out.
 I may be scared of heights, but I’m not scared of small spaces!
-I went all ‘in’ for my first caving experience and did the 6 hour Adventure Tour where we spent 4 hours in the cave, including a 60 ft. repel in the dark and the laundry chute where you had to slither through a long tunnel section.
+I went all ‘in’ for my first caving experience and did the 6-hour Adventure Tour, where we spent 4 hours in the cave, including a 60 ft. repel in the dark and the laundry chute where you had to slither through a long tunnel section.
 You can cave year around as it stays a constant temperature inside the cave.

-How to go Caving around Banff
+How to Go Caving Around Banff

 Tours – Canmore Cave Tours – This is wild caving – meaning no interior lighting, no handrails, no walkways; a cave in its natural state.
 A wonderful adventure!